This course enables experienced practitioners in social work to:

 SCWK6908 Authorised Independent Study and Report

-Credit points: 6 Teacher/Coordinator: Dr Margot Rawsthorne Session: Semester 1,Semester 2 Classes: independent study - meet with supervisor 3 times Assessment: 1x1000wd proposal (20%) and 1x5000wd research essay (80%) Campus: Camperdown/Darlington Mode of delivery: Supervision
+Credit points: 6 Teacher/Coordinator: Dr Margaret Spencer Session: Semester 1,Semester 2 Classes: independent study - meet with supervisor 3 times Assessment: 1x1000wd proposal (20%) and 1x5000wd research essay (80%) Campus: Camperdown/Darlington, Sydney Mode of delivery: Supervision

 This unit of study is designed to provide students with the opportunity to integrate their learning over their degree working with a supervisor.
 This unit forms the capstone for social work masters level students.
 Students must initially develop a short proposal and discuss this with the unit coordinator, who will organise a suitable supervisor.
-Approval from coordinator is required prior to enrolling in this unit.
 It must be taken in the final semester of study.